-Some top ANC leaders visiting Nelson Mandela’s homestead in Qunu were barred from entering the premises.
+WATCH: Some top ANC leaders barred from entering Mandela's house

 Only party President Cyril Ramaphosa, his top six leaders and ANC Eastern Cape chairman Oscar Mabuyane were allowed into the palatial home located along the N2 near Mthatha.